I tried out OpenRouter's MCP Server

 }

 When you restart Claude Code, the OAuth flow runs on first connection.
-The browser opens a consent screen showing the label OpenRouter MCP: Claude Code, a $10 spend cap, and a 7-day expiry.
-After clicking Approve, the key is issued, and back in Claude Code, the /mcp command shows openrouter in a connected state with all 13 tool names listed.
+The browser navigates to a consent screen showing a key labeled OpenRouter MCP: Claude Code with a $10 spend cap and 7-day expiry.
+After approving, the key is issued, and back in Claude Code, the /mcp command shows openrouter in a connected state with all 13 tool names listed.

-Once connected, a good first test is hitting mcp__openrouter__ping, which returns pong — that completes the tool listing and connectivity check.
+Once connected, hitting mcp__openrouter__ping as a first greeting returns pong, completing the tool listing and connectivity check.

 What Gets Selected via the Auto Router?